robertbraeutigam/scan/README.md

 ### Data Types

-All number types, if not stated otherwise, are network byte order (big-endian, most significant byte first) and are unsigned.

 A byte array is a concatenation of bytes.
 The length is not explicitly supplied but should be available from either the message overall length or by some other means.

-A string is a length (2 bytes) followed by a byte array that contains UTF-8 encoded bytes of characters.

 A variable length integer is a number stored as a variable number of bytes, at most 8, in big-endian ordering.
 On each byte except the last the highest bit indicates that a byte still follows.
 Note that